Flege, J. and MacKay, I (2011). What accounts for “age” effects on overall degree of foreign accent? In M.

 L2 vowel perception, native Italian, new phonetic categories, AOA, native Italian, discrimination scores,

-phonetic perception, SLM, word final consonants, unaspirated, functionally equivalent, interference,
+phonetic perception, SLM, word final consonants, unaspirated, functionally equivalent, interference, frequency

-prominence, individual differences, age of arrival, word familiarity, L2 use
+differences, age of arrival, word familiarity, L2 use

 Summary. to appear.